ADirin/OTP1_LectureMaterial/FAQ/MUST_READ.md

 **9. Is there GitHub example for the OTP1 and OTP2?**
 - Yes, here you got [GitHub Repository example for project](https://github.com/MahnoorFatima02/Luku/tree/main)

+**10. Which platform should we use for in-class assignments, GitHub or Moodle?**
+- All assignments, deadlines, and information are based on Moodle.
+It will be updated on a weekly basis.
+Only use GitHub if the teacher specifically advises you to do so.

+**11. Can we have our own project topic?**
+- Yes, but you need to confirm with the teacher in advance

+**12. Can we use a non-SQL (NoSQL) database?**
+- No. You must use an SQL database, as we will cover database localization during OTP2 and you will need to localize your project's database.

+**13. Can we write the reports in Finnish?**
+- Yes.
+Reports must be written either in Finnish or in English.

 ## Week 1: